+In the 1980s, the Indigenous Institute of the Americas was the inspiration of Gregory G. Gomez, MSSW, Eddie Sandoval, and Cathy Gutierrez-Gomez., Ph.D., who was all Dallas - Ft Worth, Texas residents.
 Gregory G. Gomez is an Apache Vietnam Veteran with a long history working with and for the Native American Indian community.
-He has served as a Child Welfare Specialist at the Administration of Children and Families for the US Department of Health and Human Services, provided cultural guidance and consultation for various organizations, and currently serves as President of the Indigenous Institute of the Americas.
+He has served as a Child Welfare Specialist at the Administration of Children and Families for the US Department of Health and Human Services, provided cultural guidance and consultation for various organizations, and currently serves as president of IIAmericas-Indigenous Institute of the Americas.